Kotodama 16

 Interestingly, ah and ha are anadromes (words or phrases that spell different words or phrases backward).
 Simply looking at the same thing from opposite perspectives is the essence of wisdom.

-The sound of “wow” (broadly, an expression of love) is made by puckering our lips as when making a kiss.
-“Wow” reveals love is a palindrome; what we express is expressed back likewise.
+The sound of “wow” is made by puckering our lips as when making a kiss.

-Sounds reflecting wisdom and love are primordial.
+Sounds reflecting wisdom and love are as primordial as wisdom and love.